 - Birth control

-The cost of a routine Women's Health exam is $20.
-Students may be referred off-campus for some diagnostic procedures such as ultrasound, and charges will be the responsibility of the student.
+The cost of a routine women's health exam is $20.
+Students may be referred to an off-campus health provider for some diagnostic procedures such as ultrasound, and charges will be the student's responsibility.

 The USPSTF also strongly recommends HIV screening for adolescents and adults aged 15 to 65, regardless of sexual activity.
 Health Services offers HIV testing.
 Charges for HIV testing are billed directly to the patient.

 Further testing for sexually transmitted infections is recommended based upon risk factors such as number of sexual partners, recent change in sexual partner and high risk sexual behaviors.
-The physician can make recommendations for further testing based on a confidential interview.
+The nurse practitioner can make recommendations for further testing based on a confidential interview.

 Confidentiality regarding your visit to Health Services is strictly maintained.
-We cannot release any information without your written consent.
-This includes parents and other health care providers.
-If you would like us to be able to discuss your care with anyone, you must sign a release of information in our office.
+The Health Services Office cannot release any information without your written consent; this includes parents and other health care providers.
+If you would like the office to be able to discuss your care with anyone, you must sign a release of information in the Health Services office.
 Services billed to your student account appear only as a Health Services charge, without a description of the reason for the visit or the detail of the charges.